taskcluster/docker-exec-websocket-server/README.md

 ```

 ##Message Types
 Messages are prepended with a single byte which contains information about the encoded message.
+The payload is a `Buffer` in node, or a `UInt8Array` in browserify.

 ```js
 // stream related message types (carries a payload)